BRO-FHV/docs/timer.md

 [Back to Overview](https://github.com/BRO-FHV/docs/blob/master/README.md)
 ## <a name="Timer"></a>Timer
-The following sections is explaining the API and the problems we were faced during implementation.
-In the API section we also go into detail and explain some important stuff, that needs to be known when using the timer of our operating system.
+The following section is explaining the API and the problems we were faced during implementation of the timer functionality.
+In the API section we also go into detail and explain some important stuff that needs to be known when using the timer of our operating system.
 Last you can find information about which timer were already used.

 ### API
-The API offers the opportunity to easily configure and enable a specific timer by just using the following enum.
-So the user of the timer driver does not need to have knowledge about the hardware address of the timer he/she wants to use.
+The following section is explaining the API and the problems we were faced during implementation of the timer functionality.
+In the API section we also go into detail and explain some important stuff that needs to be known when using the timer of our operating system.
+Last you can find information about which timer were already used.

 Here you can see the enum:
 ```c